egbuck/ormm/docs/source/api/index.rst

 API Library Reference
 =====================

-The current models are implemented under :py:mod:`ormm.mathprog` and :py:mod:`ormm.markov`.
+The current models are implemented under :py:mod:`ormm.mathprog`, :py:mod:`ormm.network`, and :py:mod:`ormm.markov`.
 MathProg contains factory methods to implement problem classes and other useful functions for solution analysis.
 Markov contains functions to perform markov analysis on discrete state and time processes, as well as printing those results nicely.
+Network contains models and methods for the transportation problem and the shortest path tree problem.

 ORMM MathProg
 -------------